Presumed Innocent (film): Plot

+Rusty hires Sandy Stern as his lawyer, while the case is assigned to Judge Larren Lyttle.
+As the trial begins, an important piece of evidence - a beer glass with Rusty's fingerprints - goes missing and Lyttle refuses to delay until it is found.
+Horgan perjures himself on the stand, claiming Rusty insisted on handling the investigation and was deliberately slow in pursuing leads.
+However, Stern forces Raymond to admit that Rusty never confessed to having an affair with Carolyn, and Raymond's own affair with her caused him to show improper favoritism.
+Lip uncovers that Carolyn had stolen a file for a bribery case involving a criminal named Leon Wells, one of Carolyn's old clients from her days as a probation officer.
+Wells confesses that Carolyn helped him solicit and deliver bribe money to Judge Lyttle to escape prosecution.

-The thrust of Stern's defense is that Della Guardia and Molto have framed Rusty.
-During the cross-examination of the coroner, it is revealed that Carolyn underwent a tubal ligation, thus having no reason to use the spermicidal contraceptive which was found on her.
-Stern asserts that the only explanation for this discrepancy is that the fluid sample was not actually taken from Carolyn's body.
-Based on the disappearance of the beer glass, the lack of motive, and the fact that the fluid sample was rendered meaningless, Judge Lyttle dismisses the charges.
-Rusty confronts Stern for bringing up the bribery file in the case.
-Stern reveals that Lyttle had a brief sexual encounter with Carolyn and that he and Raymond knew that Lyttle was taking bribes, and although Lyttle had offered his resignation, Raymond felt that he was a brilliant judge and deserved another chance.
-He then pointedly asks Rusty if justice was served, implying that he has doubts.
-Lipranzer meets with Rusty and reveals the missing beer glass, explaining that he never returned it to evidence when he was taken off the case.
-Rusty throws it into a river.
+The thrust of Stern's defense is that Della Guardia and Molto have framed Rusty to exploit the case's public notoriety, repeatedly referencing the missing file to unsettle Lyttle.
+During cross-examination of the coroner, it is revealed that Carolyn underwent a tubal ligation, thus having no reason to use the spermicidal contraceptive which was found on her.
+Stern then proves the fluid sample was not actually taken from Carolyn's body, implying the coroner is complicit in framing Rusty.
+Based on the disappearance of the beer glass, the lack of motive, and the fluid sample's validity nullified, Judge Lyttle promptly dismisses the charges against Rusty.

+Rusty confronts Stern about the bribery file, believing that he blackmailed Lyttle into dismissing.
+Stern reveals that Lyttle also had a sexual relationship with Carolyn and that both he and Raymond knew that Lyttle was taking bribes.
+Though Lyttle had offered his resignation, Raymond felt that he was a brilliant judge and deserved another chance.
+Despite this, Stern believes Lyttle tried the case with integrity.
+He then pointedly asks Rusty if justice really was served, implying he has doubts.
+Lip meets with Rusty and reveals the missing beer glass, explaining he didn't bother returning it to evidence when he was taken off the case.
+He admits he also doubts Rusty's innocence.
+Disillusioned, Rusty throws the glass into a river.

-Shortly after, at home, Rusty discovers a small hatchet with blood and hair on it.
-Barbara admits that she murdered Carolyn because of the affair.
-She expresses that she had left enough evidence for Rusty to know that she committed the crime but did not anticipate him being charged.
-In a voice-over, Rusty explains that Carolyn's murder remains unsolved as trying two people for the same crime is "a practical impossibility" and he could never take the mother away from his son even if it were possible to prosecute her.
-Rusty states that there is a culprit and a punishment in this case, meaning he feels guilty because his actions led to Carolyn's death.
+While repairing a fence on his property, Rusty discovers a small hatchet coated with blood and hair and realizes it is the murder weapon.
+Barbara discovers him cleaning it and, in a detached monologue, admits she murdered Carolyn because of the affair, which drove her into a near-suicidal depression.
+She explains she had left enough evidence for Rusty to know it was her but did not anticipate him being charged.
+In a voice-over, Rusty explains that Carolyn's murder remains unsolved as trying two people for the same crime is impossible and he could never bring himself to take Barbara away from their son.
+Rusty accepts his role in bringing about Carolyn's death, stating that as with most cases there is "a crime, a victim, and punishment".